quasidedo/udacity-maps-project/README.md

 ## How to use this app

 You can download it, unzip it and run index.html.
-Even better, you can try this online version:

 Display a place information by clicking in its marker or in its name at the dropdown menu.